Nivel’s mission is ‘Research for better care’. How do we carry out this mission?

 Our research is based on the idea that health services research is not a linear but a continuous process of development and interaction between both the societal and the research domains:

 - Translation of societal issues into research questions and vice versa:

-Translation of societal issues into research questions and vice versa: both policy issues and practical problems in the health care sector: need to be translated into research questions, and the research itself has to be sensitive to the problems of the health care sector.
+Both policy issues and practical problems in the healthcare sector need to be translated into research questions, and the research itself has to be sensitive to problems existing in the healthcare sector.

 - By co-creation with partners in society:

-By co-creation with partners in society: this translation is facilitated by our researchers in consulting with policymakers and other stakeholders, in order to achieve the most valid study design.
+This so-called translation is facilitated by our researchers, in consulting with policymakers and other stakeholders in order to achieve the most valid study design.

 - With regard to suitability and feasibility:

 Our stakeholders determine whether the research design developed will give answers to their questions or problems (suitability).
 Our researchers determine whether the stakeholders’ needs are feasible.